mamei16/LLM_Web_search/README.md

 ### SearXNG

-Rudimentary support exists for SearXNG.
-To use a local or remote SearXNG instance instead of DuckDuckGo, simply paste the URL into the "SearXNG URL" text field of the "LLM Web Search" settings tab.
+To use a local or remote SearXNG instance instead of DuckDuckGo, simply paste the URL into the "SearXNG URL" text field of the "LLM Web Search" settings tab (be sure to include `http://` or `https://`).
 The instance must support returning results in JSON format.

 #### Search parameters